-The Peggy and Jack Baskin Foundation supports programs and advocacy that actively contribute to the safety and wellbeing of Indigenous women and girls.
-Systemic oppression of Indigenous women, and discrimination that is specifically rooted in colonialist mindsets, has led to the invisibility of Indigenous women’s leadership, work, and voices in the public consciousness.
+The Peggy and Jack Baskin Foundation supports programs and advocacy that actively contribute to the safety and wellbeing of Indigenous women and girls and Two Spirit people.
+The systemic oppression of Indigenous women and Two Spirit individuals through both colonization and patriarchy, and discrimination that is specifically rooted in colonialist mindsets, have led to the invisibility of their leadership, work, and voices in the public consciousness.

 Perpetrators who have assaulted, murdered, or trafficked Indigenous women often walk free because law enforcement dismiss a countless number of cases.
 This lack of accountability leads perpetrators to feel empowered to continue gender-based violence, causing the murder rate of Indigenous women in some tribal communities to be 10 times higher than the national average 2.
 The National Institute of Justice report also indicates that 56% of the Indigenous women who were surveyed reported that men have perpetrated sexual violence against them 3.

 The Peggy and Jack Baskin Foundation seeks to address the injustices facing missing and murdered Indigenous women by providing funding to support nonprofit organizations that 1) offer dedicated programming with the goal of improving the lives of Indigenous women and girls, such as initiatives to increase safety and facilitate healing for Indigenous women and girls, 2) create and/or advocate for legislation that increases accountability for men and people who commit violence against Indigenous women and girls, and/or 3) provide legal assistance and/or direct services to families of missing and murdered Indigenous women.

 What We Look For